djeada/Databases-Notes/notes/02_database_design/02_normalization.md

 | 3         | Art      |
 | 3         | Music    |

-Now, each cell in the table has a single value and each record is unique.
-The 'StudentID' and 'Subject' columns together form the primary key of the table, ensuring unique identification of each record.

-## Second Normal Form (2NF)
+Now, each record is unique, and each cell contains a single value, satisfying the requirements of 1NF.

-A table is in Second Normal Form (2NF) if it meets all the rules of 1NF and in addition:
+### Second Normal Form (2NF)

-1. It has no partial dependencies.
-2. Every non-prime attribute of the table must be functionally dependent on the whole of a candidate key.
+Advancing to the second normal form involves ensuring that every non-prime attribute is fully functionally dependent on the entire primary key.
+A table in 2NF must:

+- Be in 1NF.
-Partial dependency means that a column depends on only part of the primary key, not the entire key.
+- Have no partial dependencies; non-key attributes cannot depend on only part of a composite primary key.

 Consider the following table: